sci-42ver/SDF_exercise_solution/README.md

         - TODO I can't see such a comments for "in the comments user17439".
     - **what to do beyond "Basic moves"**
       1. Promotion is trivial by checking the type and position (similar to `should-be-crowned?`)
-      2. En passant: check adjacent piece "on the same rank" whether with flag "advances two squares on its initial move" (only on the move *immediately* following the pawn's advance) and type "pawn".
+    - En passant: check adjacent piece "on the same rank" ~~whether with flag "advances two squares on its initial move"~~ (only on the move *immediately* following the pawn's advance) and type "pawn".
+      - I won't check it since pawn can either advance one square twice or advance "two squares" once. "flag" is associated with `pmove` which *won't be remembered* for later usage.
+        IMHO the best solution is to add flag with piece but the interface for `piece` will be all changed.
+        - Here whether we can remember history steps is also needed in "castling" to test
+          > The king and rook involved in castling must *not have previously moved*
   - notice
     after checking https://en.wikipedia.org/wiki/Rules_of_chess#Basic_moves preface
     > The king can be put in check but *cannot be captured* (see below).